-- 1. Set up the configuration for GemStone/S 64 Bit 2.2.3.
+- 1. Set up the configuration for GemStone/S 64 Bit 2.2.4.
 In particular, you should examine and update: - a.
-DBF_EXTENT_SIZES.
-The conversion process creates new v2.2.3 extents based on the v1.2 extents; the v2.2.3 extents will be 20% to 200% larger.
-If this is the pilot, estimate the new size; if you are pre-growing extents allow for the larger growth. - For the production conversion, set the new sizes based on growth information from the pilot conversion. - b.
-DBF_PRE_GROW.
+DBF\EXTENT\SIZES.
+The conversion process creates new v2.2.4 extents based on the v1.2.1 extents; the v2.2.4 extents will be 20% to 200% larger.
+If this is the pilot, estimate the new size; if you are pre-growing extents allow for the larger growth.

+For the production conversion, set the new sizes based on growth information from the pilot conversion.

+- b.
+DBF\PRE\GROW.
 We recommend setting this to true for the conversion process, in particular for the production conversion.
 This ensures that you will not run out of disk space during the conversion process. - c.
-STN_TRAN_LOG_DIRECTORIES.
+STN\TRAN\LOG\DIRECTORIES.
 For large repositories, we recommend setting the tranlogs to /dev/null for the conversion process.
 Tranlogs from the conversion process are not useful. - d.
-SHR_PAGE_CACHE_SIZE_KB.
-To ensure the performance of the v2.2.3 system equals that of the v1.2 system, the shared page cache size, for all shared caches including the gem server SPC, should be increased by the same percentage as the growth in the extent files.
+SHR\PAGE\CACHE\SIZE\KB.
+To ensure the performance of the v2.2.4 system equals that of the v1.2.1 system, the shared page cache size, for all shared caches including the gem server SPC, should be increased by the same percentage as the growth in the extent files.
 If this is the pilot, start by estimating this to increase by 50%.
-It is important that the entire object table fit into the SPC. - For the production conversion, use the increase computed from growth information from the pilot conversion. - GEM_TEMPOBJ_CACHE_SIZE, GEM_PRIVATE_PAGE_CACHE_KB, and STN_PRIVATE_PAGE_CACHE_KB do not need to be increased. - 2.
-Ensure that you have adequate disk space for the v2.2.3 extents in addition to the v1.2 extents, as well as for tranlogs (if not using /dev/null) and a backup following the conversion. - For the pilot conversion, allow for a growth of as much as 200%.
-In other words, if your repository extents total size currently is 1GB, ensure you have at least 2GB free space for the extents.
+It is important that the entire object table fit into the SPC.

+For the production conversion, use the increase computed from growth information from the pilot conversion.